Major step towards end of NHS strikes as government and unions agree pay offer

 Unite, which represents paramedics, said it is not recommending the offer to its members, who will still get to vote on the offer.

+Mike Clancy, general secretary of Prospect, whose public sector workers also staged walkouts this week, said the offer “may provide a template for unlocking disputes elsewhere in the wider public sector”.

+He said members will be looking closely at what the government has offered and expect ministers to “pursue similar active negotiations” with them.

-But questions have been raised about how the offer will be funded.
-Asked how the offer will be funded, Mr Barclay said it will not come at the expense of patients.
+But questions have been raised about how the offer will be funded, with further discussions set to take place between DHSC and the Treasury.
+Asked for details, Mr Barclay insisted it will not come at the expense of patients.

-But Ben Zaranko, senior research economist at the IFS, said there was a risk that the NHS is forced to make “heroic efficiency savings” to absord the costs.
+But Ben Zaranko, senior research economist at the IFS, said there was a risk that the NHS will be forced to make “heroic efficiency savings” to absorb the costs.

-“That would hardly lend itself to sensible financial planning,” he said.
 “From what we know at the moment, it is unclear whether the Treasury will eventually provide the funding required to cover the cost of this deal.
-If it did, that would be a material alteration to the spending plans contained in this week’s Budget before the ink is dry.”
+If it did, that would be a material alteration to the spending plans contained in this week’s Budget before the ink is dry,” he said.

-Chief executive of NHS Providers Sir Julian Hartley said it was a “hugely positive development”.
+Chief executive of NHS Providers Sir Julian Hartley said the pay offer was a “hugely positive development”.

 On funding for the deal, he added: “We are very encouraged by the guarantee from the government that there will be no impact on frontline services or the quality of care that patients receive as a result of this offer.